SPF vs. DKIM vs. DMARC | EasyDMARC

 DKIM helps to validate three things:

-• The content of the mail hasn’t been modified or tampered with.
+• The email content hasn’t been modified or tampered with

 • The domain owner authorizes the email sender.

-Creating your DKIM record is easy, as most email servers have native DKIM functionality.
-Regardless of the provider you use, the following information should be included:
+Creating your DKIM record is simple, as most email servers have native DKIM functionality.

 What is DMARC?

 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
 This email authentication, policy, and reporting protocol leverages and enhances DKIM and SPF to validate the authenticity of a message using the “from” address.
-This helps to prevent email spoofing and phishing attacks.
+This helps prevent email spoofing and phishing attacks and ensures that only legitimate emails are sent from your domain.
 This authentication protocol has three primary purposes:

-• It validates whether both DKIM and SPF protect an email.
-It verifies that the visible “from” address matches the domain in the return-path address (for SPF) and the DKIM header (for DKIM).
+• It validates whether both DKIM and SPF protect an email message.
+It verifies that the visible “from” address matches the domain in the return-path address (for SPF) and the domain specified in the d= tag of the DKIM signature.
+(DKIM d= tag)

-• It specifies how email receivers should handle messages that fail the authentication checks.
+• It lets the domain owner specify how email receivers should handle unauthenticated messages

 • It allows the receiving server to send a report to the sender regarding messages that pass or fail the DMARC authentication checks.

 • Policy = (P=none) – Also called the monitoring policy.
-Here, no action is taken, and the message is delivered to the recipient regardless of whether it passes or fails DMARC authentication.
+No action is taken here, and the message is delivered to the recipient regardless of whether it passes or fails DMARC authentication.

 • Policy = (P=quarantine) – This policy sends messages failing DMARC authentication to the spam or quarantine folder.